Student Affairs Resources

 How and when can I access my financial aid refund for off campus living expenses?

-The Student Accounts Office releases refunds to students beginning the first week of the semester, if you have submitted all required financial aid and verification documents by August 1.
+The Student Accounts Office releases refunds to students with a credit balance on your account beginning the first week of the semester, if you have submitted all required financial aid and verification documents by August 1.
 Your document checklist can be viewed within your FINAID47 portal.
-To request your refund from Student Accounts, visit “My Student Account” link in your portal and follow the link for the Credit Balance Refund request.
+To request your refund from Student Accounts, click on “My Student Account” link in your portal and follow the link for the Credit Balance Refund request.

 Why did I not receive a grant for my Student Health Insurance charge?